Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 * As above, this is an extension of PropertyValue
 * ontology terms added as above, using dc:type
 * we introduce `agri:hasExperimentalFactorType` to link to the type.
 * we also introduce the symmetrical property `agri:hasExperimentalFactorValue`, so that there is an easy way to list all the possible factor values for a type.
-	* Both `ExperimentalFactorType` and `Study` (or schema:Thing?) should be in the range of this property, so that we can qualify the factor values and types an entity is about
+	* These two properties are **only** to link value/type.
+To link from other entitied (eg, study -> factor types or values), use `schema:additionalProperty`
+  * Moreover, you might want to keep things simple, by using `dc:type` in place of these specific new predicates.
+It's always possible to know the factor type for a factor value, by including the classes in the queries.

 ## New type ExperimentalFactorType
 * this is optional, ExperimentalFactorValue already can accomodate  a type qualifier in